-In the past two decades, DTG (Direct-To-Garment), commonly referred to as digital printing, has advanced significantly.
-It was formerly a newbie to the bespoke garment market but is now competitive with traditional printing to screen in terms of quality and cost.
+In the past two decades, DTG (direct-to-garment), commonly referred to as digital printing, has advanced significantly.
+It was formerly a newbie to the bespoke garment market but is now competitive with traditional printing on screen in terms of quality and cost.

-Everyone is interested in learning how the two print methods DTG printer vs. screen printing compare specifically and which is superior.
+Everyone is interested in learning how the two print methods—the DTG printer and screen printing—compare specifically and which is superior.

 You can rely on either of these methods as a great and dependable alternative for designing clothing because we use both of them constantly.
 But like anything else, each of them has advantages and disadvantages.

 What is a DTG printer?
 Do you need a DTG printer to begin with?
 Is it possible to make the printing DTG process simpler?
-Difference between DTG vs. screen printing?
+What is the difference between DTG and screen printing?
 This article provides answers to these and many other queries.

 What is Screen Printing?